eyalk11/speech-to-text.nvim/README.md

 `:Voice` command - which replaces the selected range with text (by speech).

 `:ConfigureVoice` - which configures engine parameters (can also be done by lua).

+This is just a tin wrapper around speech_recognition.
+So, you really want to check out its documentation .
+Should work OOB with google recognize function.

 ## Credits